-Beef Carcass Class - Class G:
+Beef Carcass - Class I:

-- Allowed only 3 entries total in the beef carcass class, which can include only 1 animal per market class. - The carcass judging will be done via Ultrasound on Friday of the fair.
+- Allowed only 3 entries total in the beef carcass class, which can include only 1 animal per market class. - The carcass judging will be done via Ultrasound.
 Judging criteria will be determined by the judge based on current industry standards. - Exhibitors must be present for judging. - Beef Carcass